Gerlachovský štít

 Mistaken for an average mountain in the rugged High Tatras range in the more distant past, it has since played a symbolic role in the eyes of the rulers and populations of several Central European nations, to the point that between the 19th and mid-20th century, it had four different names with six name reversals.
-Due to geopolitical changes, it managed to be the highest mountain of the Kingdom of Hungary, and of Czechoslovakia, Slovakia and then Czechoslovakia again within the span of less than three decades of the 20th century.
+Due to geopolitical changes, it was successively the highest mountain of the Kingdom of Hungary, and of Czechoslovakia, Slovakia and then Czechoslovakia again within the span of less than three decades of the 20th century.

-Gerlachovský štít shares its geology and ecology with the rest of the High Tatras, but provides a worthwhile environment for biologists as the highest ground anywhere in Europe north of the parallel approximately linking Munich, Salzburg, and Vienna.
-With the travel restrictions imposed by the Eastern Bloc, the mountain was particularly treasured by Czechs, East Germans, Hungarians, Poles, and Slovaks as the loftiest point available for them to climb.
+Gerlachovský štít shares its geology and ecology with the rest of the High Tatras.
+With the travel restrictions imposed by the Eastern Bloc, the mountain was particularly treasured by Czechs, East Germans, Hungarians, Poles, and Slovaks as a high mountain available for them to climb.
 Although local authorities have since restricted access to the peak, it continues to attract its share of visitors.

 Names

 Present

 Gerlachovský štít means the "Peak (of the village) of Gerlachov".
 The Slovak colloquial (unofficial) name is Gerlach.
 The Polish official names are Gerlach or Gierlach, while its Polish colloquial names are Girlach and Garłuch.
-The name of the village of Gerlachov itself is of German origin, because the Spiš region around the High Tatra Mountains in Slovakia used to be inhabited by German settlers for several centuries.
+The origin of the name of the village of Gerlachov itself is uncertain.
+It could be named after a lord of the area, or after the gravel in a nearby river.